cisagov/Malcolm/docs/upload.md

 Files uploaded via these methods are monitored and moved automatically to other directories for processing, generally within 1 minute of completion of the upload.

 The upload UI features a readiness indicator at the bottom of the form.
 Hovering over this text reveals more details about the individual Malcolm components' [readiness](api-ready.md).
-When the minimal set of components required for ingestion are running, this indicator will read **✅ Ready to ingest data.** This indicator does not auto-refresh: users will need to manually refresh the page to update its status.
+When the minimal set of components required for ingestion are running, this indicator will read **✅ Ready to ingest data.** Clicking on the indicator will cause it to refresh.
 It's recommended to wait until Malcolm is ready before uploading artifacts for processing.

 ## <a name="Tagging"></a>Tagging